vishalbasra/vishalbasra.github.io/_posts/2017-10-27-DNS-Background-101.md

 The system also follows a `Client-Server` model

 There are two parts of DNS
-1. The **server** part is handled by programs called **nameservers**. `Nameservers` contain information about segments of the DNS database
+1. The <b>server<b> part is handled by programs called <b>nameservers<b>. `Nameservers` contain information about segments of the DNS database
-2. The **client** part is carried out by library routines which creates queries, send them across the network to a `Nameserver` and then do some action on the received response, like open a web-page in a browser.
-These are called **resolvers**
+2. The <b>client<b> part is carried out by library routines which creates queries, send them across the network to a `Nameserver` and then do some action on the received response, like open a web-page in a browser.
+These are called <b>resolvers<b>

 So any computer that "queries" a "Nameserver" (DNS server) acts as a resolver, because it needs to "resolve" a "Domain name" or "address"

 A `Name Server` in essence also has two functions
 1. Maintain the DNS database, query other Nameservers or update/maintain/manage it's own domains
-2. Respond to queries by the **resolvers** from it's database.
+2. Respond to queries by the <b>resolvers<b> from it's database.

 > Usually most DNS designs will speperate the two functions i.e have `Name Servers` in a master-slave configuration themselves.
 A set of `Name Servers` will conduct action number 1. and then forward the database to another set of `Name Servers` that'll perform action 2.

 I'm trying not to cover what most DNS 101 articles would cover, how TLD's are organized etc. , I'm trying to cover how the system was designed and why so.

-Consider something that is familiar, the **unix system** , how is it designed?
-Also compare it with how the **Domain Name System** is designed.
+Consider something that is familiar, the <b>unix system<b> , how is it designed?
+Also compare it with how the <b>Domain Name System<b> is designed.

 | Unix File System        | Domain Name System  |
 | ------------- |:-------------:|